Woodman718/CapsNets/README.md

+**Note:** This repository corresponds to an early exploratory study focused on data augmentation strategies.
+The current work adopts a fundamentally different routing and inference framework and is maintained separately.

 ## 1. Introduction
 This repository focuses on a novel skin cancer assisted diagnosis method based on Capsule Networks with CBAM.
 The following sections detail the experimental setup, results, dataset, and how to use the code.